Recycle Car Seats: Saving Kids, Saving Earth

 - Recycle any plastic or metal that you can

-- Take any fabrics to be composted or to a reuse facility
+- Take any fabrics to compost or to a reuse facility

 Have you looked for a recycling program in your area?
 If you know of other programs, please share in the comments below.